tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Rational Automation Framework for WebSphere

 IBM Rational Automation Framework for WebSphere provides capabilities to accomplish the complex tasks involved in managing your WebSphere environment.
 The product is designed specifically to automate installation and patching, configuration change management, and application deployment.
 It supports WebSphere Application Server, IBM HTTP Server, and WebSphere Portal products as target systems.
+This plugin exposes steps to call a Rational Automation Framework action or automation plan.

 ---